ErenratZeng/Marrakech-Boardgame/src/comp1110/ass2/model/README.md

-Assam: Store various parameters of chess piece Aussam
+Assam: Store various parameters of chess piece Assam

 Board: Set the size of the board and count the existing Rugs